 With thousands of birds and shiny blue skies above the Kopačko lake, it looked that we landed somewhere in Africa.
 There is an abundance of fish here: pike, perch, bream, catfish, rudd… almost 50 species.

-“We also have coyotes here - two or three packs are sniffing around lately”, adds Damir.
+“We also have jackals here - two or three packs are sniffing around lately”, adds Damir.

 On the Kopačko lake